Menu

 Uninformed Consent

 Your doctor must help you understand all of the benefits and risks of any test, procedure or treatment they recommend.
 This process is considered informed consent and while it often requires signing a consent form, you may still be able to sue for medical malpractice.
-As your Cleveland wrongful death lawyer may explain, if your doctor neglected to list all of the risks you face with a treatment or procedure, those risks may have led you to make a different decision.
+If your doctor neglected to list all of the risks you face with a treatment or procedure, those risks may have led you to make a different decision.

 Surgical Mishaps